-Saxony understands development cooperation as a cross-sectional task and would like to implement it with the willing participation of the population, the Development Policy Network Saxony e.
+Saxony understands development cooperation as a cross-sectional task and wants to implement it with the willing participation of the population, the Development Policy Network Saxony e.
+V. (Entwicklungspolitisches Netzwerks Sachsen e.
 V. (ENS) and the other actors, such as the church development organizations or non-governmental organizations that are not organized in the ENS.
 The development cooperation of the Free State of Saxony is coordinated in the Saxon State Chancellery.
-Since 2017, the Free State of Saxony has been supporting development policy projects and initiatives abroad, in addition to long-standing and broad-based development education work at home.
-Development cooperation projects, for example in Lebanon, support countries that are facing major challenges due to increasing migration worldwide.
-Through the North-South Bridges Foundation, civil society organizations from Saxony have the opportunity to apply for funds from a Saxon small project fund.
-Furthermore, projects in Uganda, Mozambique and Peru are implemented with the Gesellschaft für internationale Zusammenarbeit (GIZ) within the framework of the Federal-Länder Program of the Federal Ministry for Economic Cooperation and Development.
+Since 2017, the Free State of Saxony, in addition to long-standing and broad-based development education work at home, now also supports development projects and initiatives abroad.
+Development cooperation projects, for example in Lebanon, support countries facing major challenges due to increasing global migration.
+Through the North-South Bridges Foundation (Stiftung Nord-Süd-Brücken), civil society organizations from Saxony have the opportunity to apply for funding from a Saxon small projects fund. www.internationales.sachsen.de/entwicklungszusammenarbeit-4193.html

-The STUBE study support program includes weekend seminars and day events for students from developing countries at Saxon universities.
+The STUBE study support program includes weekend seminars and one-day events for students from developing countries at Saxon universities.
 In addition, the Free State is also participating in the ASA university cooperation from 2018, thus supporting the exchange of young people from industrialized and developing countries.